Anne Hathaway

 Biography of Anne Hathaway

 Anne Jacqueline Hathaway is a renowned American actress and singer.
-She gained prominence through her roles in films such as "The Princess Diaries," "The Devil Wears Prada," "Becoming Jane," "Rachel Getting Married," "Alice in Wonderland," "Love & Other Drugs," "Les Misérables," and "The Intern," among others.
-She is the recipient of prestigious accolades, including an Academy Award, a Golden Globe, and a Screen Actors Guild Award, as well as numerous other honors.
+She broke through with her roles in films like "The Princess Diaries," "The Devil Wears Prada," "Becoming Jane," "Rachel Getting Married," "Alice in Wonderland," "Love & Other Drugs," "Les Misérables," and "The Intern," among others.
+She's won prestigious accolades, including an Academy Award, a Golden Globe, and a Screen Actors Guild Award, plus numerous other honors.

 Hollywood Star Anne Hathaway